cityofaustin/ags-service-publisher/README.md

         - `uploads`
         - `editing`
 - `java_heap_size`: Size in megabytes to set the service's Java heap size, as described in the [Framework Properties][13] section of the Create Service operation in the ArcGIS REST API help (requires ArcGIS Enterprise 10.7+)
+- `recreate_network_dataset`: Whether to recreate a network dataset before publishing a service.
+The network dataset must be in a file geodatabase.
+When this is `true`, the following additional properties are required:
+    - `network_dataset_path`: The fully-qualified path to the network dataset.
+    - `network_dataset_template`: The fuly-qualified path to a network dataset template file in XML format as produced by the [Create Template From Network Dataset][16] geoprocessing tool.
+    - `network_data_sources`: A set of key-value pairs defining the feature classes participating in the network dataset and their data source.
+Each key is the name of the feature class participating in the network dataset, and each value is the fully-qualified path to the source feature class from which to copy features into the network's feature dataset.
+- `update_network_analysis_layers`: Whether to update the features in one more more network analysis layers in a map before publishing a service.
+When this is `true`, the following additional property is required:
+    - `network_analysis_layers`: A nested set of key-value pairs defining the network analysis layer names, the names of the sub-layers to update, and for each sub-layer, the fully-qualified `data_source` path and an optional `where_clause`.
+- `date_field_settings`: A set of key-value pairs specifying any or all of the following date field [map service settings][17]:
+    - `date_fields_respects_daylight_saving_time`
+    - `date_fields_time_zone_id`
+    - `dates_in_unknown_time_zone`
+    - `preferred_time_zone_id`
+    - `preferred_time_zone_respects_daylight_saving_time`
+- `extensions`: A nested set of key-value pairs defining which [server extensions][18], e.g. `NAServer`, to enable and any extension-specific properties to set.
+To enable an extension, define the `enabled` key with a value of `true`.

 Service properties may be set at multiple different "levels", allowing you to define properties applicable to all services, specific environments, or specific services.